mozman/ezdxf/docs/source/math/arc.rst

     Add arc as DXF entity to a layout.

-    Supports 3D arcs by using an :class:`~ezdxf.ezmath.UCS`.
-An arc is always defined in the xy-plane, by using an arbitrary :class:`~ezdxf.ezmath.UCS`, the arc can be placed in 3D space, automatically :class:`~ezdxf.ezmath.OCS` transformation included.
+    Supports 3D arcs by using an :class:`~ezdxf.math.UCS`.
+An arc is always defined in the xy-plane, by using an arbitrary :class:`~ezdxf.math.UCS`, the arc can be placed in 3D space, automatically :class:`~ezdxf.math.OCS` transformation included.

     :param layout: destination layout (model space, paper space or block)
-    :param ucs: :class:`~ezdxf.ezmath.UCS` definition for arc properties transformation to :class:`~ezdxf.ezmath.OCS`, *None* for 2D arcs
+    :param ucs: :class:`~ezdxf.math.UCS` definition for arc properties transformation to :class:`~ezdxf.math.OCS`, *None* for 2D arcs
     :param dict dxfattribs: usual DXF attributes supported by :class:`ConstructionArc`